-Year Inspections Violations Soil Moisture Total Self/ Private App Commercial App Total Private App Commercial App Inspection Notes Irrigation Soil Moisture Method In Compliance Irrigation Notes 2011 1 1 0 1 1 0 Applied rate of 1 lb/acre in a coarse soil texture field in Jackson County.
+Year Inspections Violations Increastion Nates Irrigation Soil Moisture In Compliance Irrigation Notes Total Self/Private App Commercial App Total Private App Commercial App Inspection Notes irrigation Method in compliance irrigation Notes 2011 1 1 0 1 1 0 Applied rate of 1 lb/acre in a coarse soil texture field in Jackson County.
 Letter warning issued.
-0 2014 2 0 2 1 0 1 No written irrigation plan for field in Chippewa County.
-1 None 0 Did not have a written Irrigation Management Plan.
-2015 8 2 6 2 1 1 Two violations due to improper record paperwork (Waushara [Heartland Farms] and Marathon [Amish] counties).
+0 2014 2 0 2 1 0 1 no written irrigation plan for field in Chippewa County 1 none 0 Did not have a written Irrigation Management Plan.
+2015 8 2 6 2 1 1 two violations due to improper record paperwork (Waushara [Heartland Farms] and Marathon [Amish] Counties).
 Verbal warning issued.
-2 Soil probes (commercial) 0 Did not inspect written plan, suspect one does not exist.
-2016 12 7 5 4 3 1 Four violations due to improper record paperwork (Dodge, Eau Claire, Waushara [Insight FS] and Juneau counties].
-Verbal warning for three, and also written warning for lack of Irrigation Management Plan in Juneau County.
-1 None 0 Written warning issued due to lack of Irrigation Management Plan.
-2017 16 10 6 4 3 1 Three violations due to improper paperwork (Lincoln, Winnebago, and Walworth counties).
+2 soil probes (commercial) 0 Did not inspect written plan, suspect one does not exist 2016 12 7 5 4 3 1 four violations due to improper record paperwork (Dodge, Eau Claire, Waushara [Insight F5] and Juneau Counties).
+Verbal warning for three and also written warning for lack of Irrigation Management Plan in Juneau County.
+1 none 0 Written warning issued due to lack of Irrigation Management Plan 2017 16 10 6 4 3 1 three violations due to improper paperwork (Lincoln, Winnebago and Walworth Counties).
 Verbal warnings issued.
 Applied rate of 0.8 lb/acre in a coarse soil texture field in Columbia County.
 Verbal warning issued.
-5 One hand textured (commercial in Chippewa County) and one soil probes.
-5 Two of the five could use improvements.
-2018 13 7 6 5 3 2 Three violations due to improper paperwork (St. Croix, Columbia, and Juneau counties).
+5 one hand textured (commercial in Chippewa County) and one soil probes 5 two of the five could use improvements 2018 13 7 6 5 3 2 three violations due to improper paperwork (St. Croix, Columbia and Juneau Counties).
 Verbal and written warnings issued.
-Both commercial violations were over application, 1.0 lb/acre (Rusk County Farm Supply) and 0.78 lb/acre (Allied Cooperative) in a coarse soil texture field in Rusk and Adams counties, respectively.
+Both commercial violations were over application, 1.0 Ib/acre (Rusk County Farm Supply) and 0.78 lb/acre (Allied Cooperative) in a coarse soil texture field in Rusk and Adams Counties, respectively.
 Written warnings issued.
-1 1 2019 14 6 8 1 1 0 One violation due to improper paperwork (Iowa County).
+1 1 2019 14 6 8 1 1 0 the one violation is due to improper paperwork (Iowa County).
 Verbal warning issued.
 0 2020 15 6 8 0 0 0 No violations.
 However, a 2018 field with fine soils received a 1.5 lbs/acre.
 But no information on 2017 application.
-1 Probes in field and hand- checked.
-1 2021 17 10 7 4 3 1 All four violations were assocaited with improper documentation.
+1 probes in field and hand checked 1 2021 17 10 7 4 3 1 All four violations were assocaited with improper documentation.
 1 0 Did not have a written Irrigation Management Plan.
 Operator assesed the need through tracking precipitation, consulting the forecast, and periodically visually inspecting soil moisture and crop conditions.
-2022 12 9 3 3 3 0 All three violations were associated with improper documentation.
-0 0 TOTALS 110 58 51 25 18 7 12 7 52.7% 46.4% 22.7% 35.3% 13.7% 10.9% 58.3%
+2022 12 9 3 3 3 0 All three violations were assocaited with improper documentation.
+0 0 2023 16 8 8 7 6 1 Six of the violations were associated with improper documentation.
+The seventh violation was associated with an atrazine-applied site that was irrigated, but did not have an Irrigation Management Plan.
+1 0 Did not have a written Irrigation Management Plan.
+2024 0 0 0 0 0 0 No inspections conducted in 2024.
+0 0 126 66 59 32 24 8 13 7 52.4% 46.8% 25.4% 40.7% 13.6% 10.3% 53.8%